Tianjin Bohai Bank women's volleyball team

-Tianjin Bohai Bank Volleyball Club is a professional women's volleyball club based in Tianjin that plays in the Chinese Volleyball League.
+Tianjin Bohai Bank Volleyball Club is a Chinese professional women's volleyball club based in Tianjin that plays in the Chinese Volleyball League (CVL).
+It is sponsored by China Bohai Bank.

-Founded in 1993, the team has become a symbolic image of Tianjin Sports and the most successful women’s volleyball team in China.
-Tianjin Bridgestone have achieved eleven titles in the Chinese Volleyball League, three titles at the National Games of China.
-Also, they have five champion titles in the AVC Club Championships.
-Tianjin Bridgestone have been contributing players to the China women's national volleyball team.
+Founded in 1993, the team has become a symbolic image of Tianjin Sports and the most successful women’s volleyball club in China.
+Tianjin team have achieved 16 titles in the Chinese Volleyball League, three titles at the National Games of China.
+Also, Tianjin is the team with the most champions titles at the AVC Champions League, with five titles.
+The team have been contributing players to the China women's national volleyball team.

 History

 As the members of "Golden Generation", Li Shan, Zhang Ping and Zhang Na played the key role in China eventually winning the Gold Medal in 2004 Athens Olympics.
 In 2008 Beijing Olympics, Li Juan, Wei Qiuyue and Zhang Na assisted China women volleyball team to gain the bronze medal.
 In addition, Tianjin players Yin Na, Wang Qian, Chen Liyi and Mi Yang have been called up to the national team as well.

-Tianjin won the 2012/13 league title defeating Guangdong Evergrande 3-2.
+Tianjin team also participated in some international club competitions and had a good performance, including won silver medal in 2024 FIVB Volleyball Women's Club World Championship and bronze medal in 2023.